smartdevicelink/sdl_evolution/proposals/NNNN-Avoid_custom_button_subscription_when_HMI_does_not_support.md

 ## Proposed solution

-SDL should check hmi_capabilities for `CUSTOM_BUTTON` by the start and save the support state for `CUSTOM_BUTTON` internally.
+SDL should check hmi_capabilities for `CUSTOM_BUTTON` by the start and save support state for `CUSTOM_BUTTON` internally.
 On the app registration, SDL should check the saved support state for `CUSTOM_BUTTON`.

 In case `CUSTOM_BUTTON` is supported by hmi_capabilities: